Your Baby's Growth: 1 Month

 How Much Will My Baby Grow?

 The first month of life was a period of rapid growth.
-Your baby will continue to grow at a similar rate, gaining about 1 to 1½ inches (2.5 to 3.8 centimeters) in length this month and about 2 more pounds (907 grams) in weight.
-These are just averages — your baby may grow somewhat faster or slower, and is likely to have a growth spurt.
+Your baby will gain about 1 to 1½ inches (2.5 to 3.8 centimeters) in length this month and about 2 more pounds (907 grams) in weight.
+These are just averages — your baby may grow somewhat faster or slower.

-If your baby is extra fussy or wants to eat more than usual at around 6 weeks of age, it's probably due to a growth spurt.
-If you breastfeed, you might find your baby wants to eat more often (what may seem like every hour!), especially at certain times of the day.
-Some people call this "cluster feeding."
-Formula-fed babies may want to eat more frequently or will drink more during feedings.
+Your baby can go through periods of increased hunger and fussiness.
+This increase in hunger means your baby is going through a period of fast growth (a growth spurt).
+If you breastfeed, you might find your baby wants to eat more often (sometimes every hour!) during certain times of the day.
+This is often called "cluster feeding."
+Formula-fed babies may want to eat more often or will drink more formula than usual during feedings.

 Your doctor will measure your baby's weight, length, and head circumference and track his or her growth on a standardized growth chart (there are different charts for boys and girls).
-Whether your baby is large, small, or medium-sized, as long as this growth pattern stays consistent over time, chances are your baby's progress is just fine.
+Your baby might be large, small, or medium-sized.
+As long as this growth pattern stays consistent over time, chances are your baby's progress is just fine.

 If your baby is born prematurely, keep in mind that growth and development should not be compared with that of a full-term child.
 Preemies will need to be followed more closely and may need to be weighed more often during the first months to make sure they are growing properly.
 They have some catching up to do!